Review pull requests in Slack to merge code faster

 With Axolo, your engineering team gains a high-level view on your current sprint, can search through every open pull request from any team-specific channel, our Home in Slack (opens in a new tab) or with the /axolo command.

-The motivation behind Axolo is to help engineering teams resolve pull requests faster and engage more around the code.
+The motivation behind Axolo is to help engineering teams improve their code review experience and resolve pull requests faster.
 We believe that:

-- stale pull requests are detrimental to developer productivity and the faster they are merged the faster one can focus on a new task ahead,
+- stale pull requests are detrimental to developer moral and productivity.
+The faster they are merged the faster one can focus on a new task ahead,

 - the more a team is engaging with each other's code, the easier it is to make everyone agree and find solutions,